Down syndrome advocacy

 Category 1: 5th–8th Grade (Middle School)

-Prompt Option 1: Seeing Through a New Lens
+Prompt Option 1: Seeing through a New Lens

 Sometimes society focuses on what persons with Down syndrome might not be able to do instead of celebrating who they are — unique people created in God’s image.